-As a transport solutions provider with around 49,300 employees worldwide and customers in more than 100 countries, Scania impacts society directly and indirectly.
-To stay successful it is crucial to conduct our business in a responsible manner.
-That means aiming for sustainability at every step, from our supply chain to our production system, through to the sales process, our customer relationships and the end-of-life phase of the product.
+Scania is a global company, with more than 50,000 employees working in five continents and customers in more than 100 countries.
+Every day, our operations and products directly and indirectly have an impact on millions of people.
+For Scania, being a responsible business means understanding our social and environmental impact and pursue ambitious standards at every step; from our supply chain to our production system, through to the sales process, our customer relationships and the end-of-life phase of the product.

-With SEK 7.5 billion invested in research and development, Scania creates value for our customers by meeting their demands for higher uptime and greater efficiency, and creates value for society by supporting a safe and efficient transport system.
+Scania invests around SEK 7.6 billion in R&D, and much of that investment increasingly focuses on technology that can mitigate the effect on the environment and make the transport system safer for society as a whole.
+In 2018, Scania created value for our customers by meeting their demands for higher uptime and greater efficiency.
 Taking responsibility for the full value chain also means knowing the impact of the materials that our products are made of.
-In 2017, Scania has increased its efforts to map and understand the environmental and social impacts of the materials in our products to be able to make informed decisions and minimise the negative impact, focusing on minerals and metals.
+Scania is continuing its efforts to map and understand the environmental and social impact of the materials in our products to be able to make informed decisions and minimise the negative impact for the full lifecycle.

 In an increasingly transparent marketplace, Scania’s suppliers must meet the same standards we demand of ourselves.
 With over 1,000 direct and 10,000 indirect suppliers, robust and comprehensive management of sustainability risks is a challenge, but essential.
 For Scania, sustainability performance influences sourcing decisions alongside technology, quality, delivery and cost.
 Our Sustainability in the Supply Chain standard sets the environmental, ethical and social demands.
 With this as a starting point we work with those suppliers in our global supply chain who maintain fair conditions, and in return we benefit from higher supplier quality and productivity, while minimising the negative impact during the lifecycle of our products.
 A proactive approach to relationships with suppliers and collaboration in sector-wide initiatives are tools that drive positive development across the whole value chain and minimise risks of environmental and human rights issues.